snappyflow/fluent-plugin-out-kafka-rest/README.md

 # fluent-plugin-out-https, a plugin for [Fluentd](http://fluentd.org)

-A generic [fluentd][1] output plugin for sending logs to an HTTPS endpoint.
+A generic [fluentd][1] output plugin for sending logs to an HTTP and HTTPS endpoint.

 ## Configs

     <match *>
-      type https
+      type            http
+      use_ssl         true
       endpoint_url    https://localhost.local/api/
       http_method     post
       serializer      json